WSU-DataScience/MUDAC/content/faq.md

 #### How do I register my team(s)?

-Information on how to register for the competition can be found at www.mudac.org/registration.
+Initial registration will happen through EventBright (see the registration page) by the Team Advisor/Captain.
+Further registration information
+(team participants, student contact information, etc.) will be requested at a later date.
+Advisors/Captains should keep an eye out for a subsequent registration email.

 #### Is there a registration deadline?

 Yes.
-For MUDAC 2018, all participants must register and pay the registration fee by Friday, March 30.
+For MUDAC 2018, all participants must register and pay the registration fee by Wednesday, March 28.
 Due to space limitations, we may close registration at an earlier time.

 #### Is there a limit on how many teams a school can enter?